-In this review, we focus on the popular Surron X electric dirt bike.
 I had a chance to throughly test both a stock and a tuned up version on the trails.
-The tuned version came with an upgraded higher capacity battery and an updated motor controller combined with an improved front end suspension and better tires.
+The tuned version came with an upgraded higher capacity battery and an updated motor controller combined with an improved front end suspension and upgraded tires.

 Surron X is a full electric dirt bike.
-This popular electric dirt bike features a lightweight forged aluminum frame with a powerful 6KW electric motor.
+This popular electric model features a lightweight forged aluminum frame with a powerful 6KW electric motor.
 Furthermore, a rechargeable and removable Panasonic Lithium ion battery offers few hours of trail riding and charges to full in about three hours.

 Let’s get started.

 The Surron X is an electric dirt bike that boasts impressive technical specifications.
-Overall the Surron weight is at approximately 124 pounds, and it is relatively lightweight compared to its gas-powered counterparts.
-The bike is powered by a 60V/32Ah battery pack, which delivers a top speed of up to 47 mph or 73kmh.
-The Surron X has a weight limit of 220 pounds, making it suitable for riders of various sizes.
+Overall, it weights approximately 124lbs, and it is relatively lightweight compared to its gas-powered counterparts.
+The bike is powered by a 60V/32Ah lithium battery pack, which delivers a top speed of up to 47 mph or 73kmh.
+It does have a weight limit of 220lbs, making it suitable for riders of various sizes.

 |Torque||35.40Nm, measured at motor axle|

 The Surron X is using a pressure forged aluminum chassis with an aluminum alloy swing arm for a lightweight and durable construction.
 Additionally, the front fork is an inverted with about 8″ of travel.
 The triple trees are common with many mountain bikes and use a similar axle design.

 The owner’s manual explains few of the features well.

 Few things to note: The side stand has a kill switch.
 This prevents the bike from giving power when the side stand is down.
 A common feature in street bikes and still easy to forget.
 You also need to wait few seconds when powering on and twisting the throttle to let the computers to run its initial calibration.